paezha/Reproducible-Research-Workflow/Session-06-Forensic-Issues-and-Archiving/README.md

 >> - not present the Information in such a manner that gives the appearance that you may have received, or had access to, information held by Statistics Canada about any identifiable individual person, business or organization; and
 >> - not disassemble, decompile or in any way attempt to reverse engineer any software provided as part of the Information.

 Notice that although Statistics Canada may modify this license at any time, use of publicly available data products is governed by the license in force _at the date and time that the information was accessed_.
-Therefore, it is advisable to document accession date and time with any datasets obtained from Statistics Canada.
+Therefore, it is advisable to document the access date and time with any datasets obtained from Statistics Canada.

-Which datasets are covered by this license?
-Pretty much all publicly available data products:

-- data files
-- databases
-- public use microdata files
-- publications
-- tables
-- graphs
-- maps
-- reports
-- texts

 The license also specifies the following: